Tree Fruits IPM

-Fruit Research at WSU Prosser
+Stone Fruit Research at WSU Prosser

 A Lygus bug parasitism survey revealed moderate levels of wasp parasitism in several stone fruit growing regions.
 Studies of thrips ecology showed greater thrips abundance in orchard borders compared with orchard interiors.
 Click on link below.